rogerhu/compsci_guides/Binary-Tree-Paths.md

 ```

 **⚠️ Common Mistakes**
+- Not noticing the need for a helper function to retain memory
-- Not noticing or clarifying that the input list is sorted
+- Not noticing the need to clear current path after recursion a.k.a backtracking
-    - Not recognizing how this sorted property allows us to build the BST
-- Choosing the incorrect traversal type
-    - Try to walk through the problem by hand and see the order in which you are processing the nodes.
-This will clue you into the type of traversal necessary

 ## 4: I-mplement